 - Streamline processes – If your employees are manually undertaking tasks like call logging or saving emails, then productivity is limited.
 Simply implement the right CRM software, which will happily record and track such data automatically and subscribe customers to specific campaigns with a few clicks.
 Being efficient will impress your customers and free up time for more qualitative interactions that help build a stronger relationship

 - Get varied with media – Today there is a consumer expectation that companies should interact across a range of media, especially digital channels.
 Social media is becoming increasingly important, with every smart company having some sort of customer-specific presence on social media channels.
-Proactively handling customer service via a social media management tool seamlessly integrated with your CRM can help you to resolve issues more quickly – you are able to get to the information you need to see faster
+Proactively handling customer service via a social media management tool can help you to resolve issues more quickly – you are able to get to the information you need to see faster

 - Instill loyalty – Successful customer retention begins from the first point of contact and continues throughout the relationship.
 Continually exceeding customer expectations will help gain loyal advocates and in the digital world, a happy customer can spread the word to hundreds if not thousands and in certain magical instances, millions of prospects.
 Personalized messages that are right on target, addressing needs and reflecting preferences, help companies build strong bonds with customers and help nurture new relationships